Helmholtz-UFZ/saqc/docs/funcs/TimeSeriesHarmonization.md

 1. All missing values in the data set get [flagged](docs/funcs/Miscellaneous-md#missing).
    These values will be excluded from the shifting process.
-2. Depending on the `method`, the data points and the associated flags will be assigned to a timestamp in the taget grid
+2. Depending on the `method`, the data points and the associated flags will be assigned to a timestamp in the target grid

 NOTE:
 - The data will be projected to an regular grid ranging from